DaniCid/dbabarro-final/README.md

 ## ISSUES

-The principal issue was the first choice of the API, not only the information was scattered around a lot of endpoints but the monthly limit for the free membership was way too low.
-I then gave a try to TMDB, one of the two major movie databases on internet.
+The principal issue was the first choice of the API: information was not only scattered around different endpoints but  the monthly limit for the free membership was way too low.
+I then tried TMDB, one of the two major movie databases on internet.
 It worked perfectly with no limit at all.

 Others issues had to do with design.
-All of the posters that the API return are vertical ones.
-The initial design of the project had horizontal images to view the different shows, I had to change them and came up with a new -and better- design overall.
-Cleaner, less piled up.
+All of the posters that the API return are vertical ones but the initial design of the project had horizontal images to show the different shows, so I had to change them and came up with a new -and better- design overall.
+Cleaner and less piled up.

-The bookmark system has been a bit of a headache at first, as they had to be saved on local storage to keep eevrything bookmarked by the user even if the page refreshed.
-But it has been easily fixed keeping a reference on localStorage to know when somethign was or not in my bookmarks and refresh the icon.
+The bookmark system has been a bit of a headache at first, as they had to be saved on local storage to keep everything bookmarked by the user even if the page refreshed.
+But it was easily fixed keeping a reference on local storage to know when something was or not in my bookmarks and refresh the icon.

-Seasons had a weird way of being returned by the API, it was pretty hard to try and build and reset the array who contained my seasons info objects.
-I came up with an idea to show every season with a menu, one by one, and avoid the issues with React async functions who made it pretty hard to display it in the first place.
+Seasons had a weird way of being returned by the API so it was pretty hard to try and build and reset the array who contained my seasons info objects.
+I came up with an idea to show every season with a menu, one by one, and avoid the issues with React async functions that made it pretty hard to display it in the first place.